Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Introduction

 Let us summarize the setup, results, and implications.
 We consider the $N_f$-flavor fundamental QCD, and take the $T^2$ compactification with the 't~Hooft and magnetic fluxes.
 Because this semiclassical framework is designed to describe a confining vacuum, our study is limited to below the conformal window, $N_f < N_{\mathrm{CFT}}$.
 We obtain the following $2$d effective theory in the semiclassical regime (Sec.~\ref{sec:semiclassics_basics}): \begin{itemize} \item[~] The 2d effective description consists of $2\pi N$-periodic scalar $\eta'$ and $(N_f - 1)$ $2\pi$-periodic scalars $\{ \varphi_1, \cdots ,\varphi_{N_f-1} \}$ with the potential,

 where $m$ is the quark mass, $\mu$ is a scale introduced by the bosonization scheme, and $K \rme^{-S_I/N}$ is the weight of the fractional instanton.
-When $N_f=1$, we just need to forget $\varphi_1,\ldots, \varphi_{N_f-1}$.
 If we adopt the non-Abelian bosonization, we obtain the 2d analog of the chiral Lagrangian (\ref{eq:NA_bosonized_effective}).

 \end{itemize} We here emphasize that the $\eta'$ field does not have the naive $2\pi$ periodicity but it has the extended $2\pi N$ periodicity.
 Under the assumption of the adiabatic continuity (see Fig.~\ref{fig:methodology}), the 2d effective theory at small $T^2$ can predict the vacuum structure of the original 4d QCD, and we propose the $4$d chiral Lagrangian with the $2\pi N$-periodic $\eta'$ field (Sec.~\ref{sec:lesson}).
 We apply it to explain the QCD vacuum structures in the space of the fermion mass (Secs.~\ref{sec:NF-1} and~\ref{sec:multiflavor} for one-flavor and multi-flavor degenerate cases, respectively), and we also analyze the Dashen phases in $N_f = 1+1$ QCD and in $N_f = 1+1+1$ QCD with a constant strange quark mass (Sec.~\ref{sec:Dashen_phase}).